 Microneedling is a procedure that uses thousands of small needles that pricks into the skin.
 The purpose is to create micro-injury to the skin tissue for regeneration of new collagen for smoother, firmer skin.

 Medical clinics in Singapore do not offer micro-needling.
-Instead, we offer a more advanced form called fractional RF.
+Instead, we offer fractional RF.

 What is the difference between microneedling and fractional RF?